d'Arcy Bio & Portfolio

 I’m a qualified teacher from Australia but for 18 years I have been a humanitarian, educator and mostly learner in over 90 countries.
 From these experiences I have been absolutely privileged to learn from almost every kind of community and culture, which has formed my never-ending thirst for sharing my experiences and offering opportunities to play an active role in equality, justice and global awareness.

 My journey started in 2000 when I was plucked early from university to teach in a remote Aboriginal school in the outback of Australia.
 Since then it has been my passion, and quest, to seek out the most different and diverse cultures in the world, learn from them, and share my experiences, skills and perspectives.

-Fast forward to 2018 and in that time I’ve given hundreds of Teaspoons of Change presentations and workshops, worked on the ground in development with UNICEF in South Sudan, Uganda, Pakistan and Kyrgyzstan and with donor countries; created a project on simplicity and sustainability and built two tiny homes (Happy, simply); initiated a polio program for schools (Polio Points); walked 1000km in Japan; cycled many thousands of kms on advocacy cycling trips and currently I’m half way through a Master’s in Peace Studies, with a scholarship from the Rotary Peace Fellowship, in Japan to build the concept Teaspoons of Peace for the future…
+Fast forward to 2018 and in that time I’ve given hundreds of Teaspoons of Change presentations and workshops, worked on the ground in development with UNICEF in South Sudan, Uganda, Pakistan and Kyrgyzstan and with donor countries; created a project on simplicity and sustainability and built two tiny homes (Happy, simply); initiated a polio program for schools (Polio Points); walked 1000km in Japan; cycled many thousands of kms on advocacy cycling trips and currently I’ve just completed a Master’s in Peace Studies in Japan with the Rotary Peace Fellowship, and wrote my thesis on the concept and initiative of Teaspoons of Peace.

 All the work I do is aimed at global equality and sustainability:

 Teaspoons of Change – personal choices, decisions and actions that have a positive impact on people and the planet.

 Happy, simply – a sustainable lifestyle model and education project.
 2 tiny homes built.

 Polio Points – an award and reward system helping to end polio, one point at a time.